mossgreen/mossgreen.github.io/_posts/2020-03-03-AWS-Services-Security.md

 2. AWS managed CMK
 3. AWS owned CMK

+## Cognito

+User management is a critical task in app developing.
+Cognito is a highly scalable authentication, authorization, and user management service for web and mobile apps.
+It primarily has two components: User pool, and Identity pool.

+Both the Amazon Cognito user pool and the Amazon Cognito identity pool can be used separately or together.

+- the Amazon Cognito **user pool** manages user directories and provides sign-up and sign-in for mobile and web applications
+- Amazon Cognito **identity pool** provides AWS credentials in exchange for a valid token to access other AWS services.

+### Cognito user pool

+- It makes it easier for sign-up and sign into mobile and web applications.
+- It does authentication, authorization, resource access, and control.
+  - Provides sign-in using any Security Assertion Markup Language (SAML) and OpenID Connect (OIDC) Identity Providers (IdP) such as Amazon, Google, and Facebook.
+- It creates and maintains a user directory.
+  - A user directory can be imagined as a database of users.
+  - Whether the user signs in directly or through a third-party, all members of the user pool have a directory profile.
+- Multi-Factor Authentication (MFA) and phone and email verification
+- **On providing a valid credential, users receive a JSON token**

+### Cognito Identity pool

+- Once a user has obtained a valid token from an Amazon Cognito user pool, it can be exchanged with Amazon Cognito identity pools to **obtain temporary AWS credentials** to access AWS services
+- The Amazon Cognito identity pool also allows guest users.

+### Amazon Cognito Sync

+Amazon Cognito Sync is an AWS web service and client library that makes it possible for an application-related data to **cross-device syncing**.

 ## Amazon Identity federation, IDF and SSO

 - **Identity federation (IDF)** is an architecture where identities of an external identity provider (IDP) are recognized.
 - **Single sign-on (SSO)** is where the credentials of an external identity are used to allow access to a local system (e.g., AWS).
+- Supported users can get authenticated from the following:
+  - Amazon Cognito user pool
+  - OIDC
+  - SAML identity providers
+  - Developer authenticated identities

 Types of IDF:

-- **Crosee-acount roles**: a remote account (IDP) is allowed to assume a role and access your accout's resource.
+- **Crosse-account roles**: a remote account (IDP) is allowed to assume a role and access your account's resource.
 - **SAML 2.0 IDF**: an on-premises or AWS-hosted directory service instance is configured to allow Active Directory users to log in to the AWS console.
-- **Web Identity Federation**: IDPs sunch as Google, Amazon, and Facebook are allowed to assume roels and access resources in your account.
+- **Web Identity Federation**: IDPs such as Google, Amazon, and Facebook are allowed to assume roles and access resources in your account.

-**Congnito** and the **Secure Token Service (STS)** are used for IDF.
+**Cognito** and the **Secure Token Service (STS)** are used for IDF.
 A federated identity is verified using an external IDP and by proving the identity (using a token or assertion of some kind) is allowed to swap that ID for temporary AWS credentials by assuming a role.

 IDF is the process of allowing external identities to be used to indirectly access AWS services.
-This lesson covers the architecture of IDF using SAML 2.0 and web identities, and concludes with a brief demo using the Web Identity Federation Playground.
+This lesson covers the architecture of IDF using SAML 2.0 and web identities and concludes with a brief demo using the Web Identity Federation Playground.

-### When and hwo to use IDF
+### When and how to use IDF

 ### Enterprise Access to AWS Resources